WHO53/docs.droidian.org/content/porting-guide/image-creation.md

 ### Remove project

-remove-project entires are used to remove a directory or file in the build system. as an example
+remove-project entires are used to remove a directory or file in the build system.
+For example:

 `<remove-project name="hybris-patches" />`

 This line removes hybris-patches directory.
-It can then be replaced by another project
+It can then be replaced by another project:

 `<project path="hybris-patches" name="Halium/hybris-patches" revision="halium-9.0-arm32" />`

-On this example it is replaced by an arm32 version of hybris patches needed for devices with a 32 bit CPU as the default hybris-patches is arm64.
+In this example, it is replaced by an arm32 version of hybris patches needed for devices with a 32 bit CPU, as the default hybris-patches is arm64.

 Initializing the build environment
 ----------------------------------

-After completing your manifest file you can use the setup script to set your device as the target for building.
+After completing your manifest file, you can use the setup script to set your device as the target for building.

-Make sure to run these commands at the root of your droidian directory
+Make sure to run these commands at the root of your droidian directory:

 	(host)$ halium/devices/setup CODENAME

-replace CODENAME with your codename
+Replace CODENAME with your device's codename.

-Then apply the hybris patches for the build system
+Then apply the hybris patches for the build system:

 	(host)$ hybris-patches/apply-patches.sh --mb

-Now all we have to do to have a ready to build environment is to set the set up the environment variables
+Now all we need to do in order to have a ready build environment, is to set up the environment variables:

 	(host)$ source build/envsetup.sh
 	(host)$ breakfast CODENAME

-replace CODENAME with your codename
+Replace CODENAME with your device's codename.

 Device tree modifications
 -------------------------